Protecting Your Kids Around Medicine

 In the meantime, parents can be proactive in protecting their children by removing unused medicine from the home environment.

-Check out our flyer for more details.
 For more information on keeping children safe around medicine, check out the Safe Kids Worldwide infographic.